Am I Confused or Is This Confusing?: Deep Ensembles for ENSO Uncertainty Quantification: Results

 \subsection{Ensemble Improvement}

 In this section, we analyze the performance of $\pmodern$, $\modern$, and $\scenario$ on the premodern period [1850, 1949] of the testing set, for in-distribution performance comparison across the ensembles.
 The remainder of the testing time series is reserved for the covariate shift analysis in section \ref{sec:shift}.
+Unless otherwise stated, all temporal averages are also averaged across CESM2 testing members.

 The skill of each ensemble improves with increasing size, as shown in \fref{capacity}, which is a canonical property of deep ensembles \parencite{lakshminarayanan, wangdisteq}.
 Importantly, this performance improvement aligns with increases in $\eu$, indicating that, unsurprisingly, the ensembles benefit from incorporating epistemic uncertainty in their predictions.
 UQ performance and accuracy (of the top-label prediction) improve up to $\sim$ 10-20 components, where skill plateaus. $\scenario$ outperforms $\modern$, which outperforms $\pmodern$, because increasing the volume of training data decreases epistemic uncertainty.
 This is shown in \fref{capacity}d, where EU decreases from $\pmodern$ to $\modern$ to $\scenario$ across ensemble sizes.
 Since EU measures ensemble improvement, this suggests that the value of ensembling increases as data becomes limited.